West Vancouver: Transportation

 West Vancouver is served by West Vancouver Municipal Transit, colloquially known as Blue Bus.
-It is Canada's longest running municipal transportation system and Canada's first 100% wheelchair accessible transit system.
 West Vancouver Municipal Transit is one of two bus companies in the Greater Vancouver region operating under contract for TransLink.
 Transfer is free between West Vancouver Municipal Transit buses and other TransLink buses.

 The only freeway route within municipal limits is British Columbia Highway 1 (part of the Trans-Canada Highway), which begins in the community of Horseshoe Bay and continues east into the District of North Vancouver.
 Highway 99 also runs through West Vancouver, sharing the freeway alignment with Highway 1 between Horseshoe Bay and Taylor Way, and connects the municipality with Downtown Vancouver (via the Lions Gate Bridge) and Whistler (via the Sea-to-Sky Corridor).

 Additionally, BC Ferries operates routes departing from Horseshoe Bay to Nanaimo, Bowen Island, and the Sunshine Coast.